 INSTRUCTIONS TO STAFF:

 AWARE address this on the eligibility letter.
-Other letters prior to AWARE may or may not meet all the requirements
+AWARE will create and save a copy of the OSS letter, this is acceptable, there is no need to scan in the letter to KL, Case note stating the letter “WAS” mailed on this date.
+(10/10/12) Other letters prior to AWARE may or may not meet all the requirements.
+(Q. 2, 23, 60d. all require appropriate format be addressed.
+Personal information page will give appropriate format needed.

 24. If the eligible individual does not meet the agency's order of selection criteria, for receiving vocational rehabilitation services and is on a waiting list, has the individual been referred to appropriate State/Federal programs including other components of the statewide workforce investment system?
 361.36 (a) (3) (iv) (B); 361.47 (a) (13); 612:10.7.21.1 (b); 612:10-7-25.1 (f)